-For more information about healthy eating for older adults, visit the National Council on Aging (ncoa) website.
+For more information about healthy eating for older adults, visit the Diet & Nutrition for Older Adults section on National Council on Aging (NCOA) website.

 Did you know that chronic stress can actually slow the formation of certain nerve cells in the brain?
 Meditation, yoga and other calming activities can help you manage stress.
 If your stress level is high, talk to your doctor about biofeedback or other proven methods for dealing with stress.
 El Camino Health offers classes to help you manage stress effectively.

 Staying active improves brain function, including learning, by increasing blood supply and growth hormone levels in the body.
 Studies have shown that cardiovascular exercise, such as dancing or brisk walking, offers the greatest effect.
 Talk to your doctor about starting an exercise program.

 Using your brain in different ways can strengthen connections between nerve cells, which can help keep your brain working in top form.
 Learn new things, take on new challenges and find activities you enjoy — it will introduce you to new interests, as well as keep your mind sharp.
 Reading, visiting friends and family, watching movies, dining out, playing games and staying active in your community all exercise your brain.